delaneyj/datastar/site/static/md/guide/going_deeper.md

 data: script console.log('Success!')
 ```

-Every request is sent with a `{datastar: *}` object that includes the current signals (except for local signals whose keys begin with an underscore).
+Every request is sent with a `{datastar: *}` object that includes all existing signals (except for local signals whose keys begin with an underscore).
 This allows frontend state to be shared with the backend, and for the backend to “drive the frontend” (control its state and behavior dynamically).

 ## Hypermedia First